 - Not intended as a therapy substitute

-- You must use multiple devices, one for your child and one for yourself
+- More effective with multiple devices (one for child and one for parent)

 Preview Joon